MetPX/sarracenia/_sources/How2Guides/source.rst.txt

 Report Messages
 ---------------

-If the sr_post worked, that means the pump accepted to take a look at your file.
+If the sr3_post worked, that means the pump accepted to take a look at your file.
 To find out where your data goes to afterward, one needs to examine source log messages.
 It is also important to note that the initial pump, or any other pump downstream, may refuse to forward your data for various reasons, that will only